 The law of the lever

 Archimedes is also credited with finding new uses for the lever.
-The great inventor supposedly once said, "Give me a place to stand on, and a lever long enough, and I will move the earth."
+The great inventor supposedlysaid, "Give me a place to stand on, and a lever long enough, and I will move the earth."
 To which he was challenged to prove it.

 Geometry of shapes

-The Roman historian Plutarch wrote that Archimedes did not hold his own mechanical inventions in high regard.
-Rather, he was much prouder of his proofs and theorums in the realm of physics and mathematics.
-The great engineer is credited with proving that the area of a circle is equal to π multiplied by the square of the radius of the circle.
+The Roman historian Plutarch wrote that Archimedes did not hold his mechanical inventions in high regard.
+Instead, he was much prouder of his proofs and theories in physics and mathematics.
+The great engineer is credited with proving that the area of a circle is equal to π multiplied by the square of the circle's radius.
 He also proved that the area enclosed by a parabola and a straight line is 4/3 times the area of a corresponding inscribed triangle.

-As you can probably tell from this brief list though, the inventor had a significant hand in the elucidation of early physics, mathematics, mechanical design, and even art.
-He was arguably the greatest polymath to ever live and rightfully deserves his place in the history books.
+As you can probably tell from this brief list, though, the inventor had a significant hand in elucidating early physics, mathematics, mechanical design, and even art.
+He was arguably the most extraordinary polymath ever to live and rightfully deserves his place in the history books.